veganbeef/design-club/README.md

 bun install
 ```

-2. Verify environment variables, these will be set up by the `npx create-onchain --mini` command:

 You can regenerate the FARCASTER Account Association environment variables by running `npx create-onchain --manifest` in your project directory.